 Lost, stolen or malfunctioning driver cards

-Digital tachograph cards have passed all relevant International Organization for Standardization (ISO) qualified tests and security certification requirements.
-They are designed to work reliably and securely for their period of validity but, like all smart cards, can be damaged by abuse.
-Take care of your driver card – treat it as if it were a credit card and do not subject it to excessive force, bending or extremes of temperature.
+Driver cards have passed all relevant International Organization for Standardization (ISO) qualified tests and security certification requirements.
+They are designed to work reliably and securely for their period of validity but, like all cards, can be damaged by abuse.
+Drivers must take care of their driver card – treating it as if it were a credit card and not subjecting it to excessive force, bending or extremes of temperature.

 - the driver’s name or driver card or licence number, so the driver can be identified

 - any manual entries needed to show periods of other work, availability, and rest or break

 The driver must report the problem to DVLA and apply for a new card within seven calendar days.

 UTC – the time set on a digital or smart card tachograph

 The internal clock of a digital or smart tachograph is set to Universal Time Co-ordinated (UTC).
 The time displayed on the clock face can be set by the driver either to local time or to UTC.
 However, all data will be recorded by the VU on the time set by the integral clock, which operates on UTC – this is the same as Greenwich Mean Time (GMT).
 Drivers will need to remember that UTC is one hour behind British Summer Time (BST).
 So, between 01.00 on the last Sunday in March and 01.00 on the last Sunday in October drivers must account for the difference when manually inputting activity details in the digital or smart tachograph.